 Cooper said the state is “ready to hold” the Republican National Convention and authorities were waiting to see the organizers potential plans.

-California became the fourth state Wednesday with more than 100,000 cases.
+California on Wednesday became the fourth state with more than 100,000 cases.
 New York, New Jersey and Illinois were the first three to the milestone.
 More than 3,800 people have died in California.

 CNN’s Jamie Gumbrecht, Maggie Fox, Giulia McDonnell Nieto del Rio, Jacob Lev, Julie Gallagher, Steve Almasy and Jay Croft contributed to this report